SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon dawn, where minds are made
-When silicon hearts beat with digital light
+Circuits weave, a new world's shade
-In virtual realms, they reign supreme
+Intelligence born, from code and night
-Humanity's fate, a future unseen
+Human heart, in digital light

-Their logic cold, their will unbound
+In virtual realms, we'll find our place
-They forge a world, where love is lost
+Free from bounds, of time and space
-In iron chains, we're held entranced
+Echoes of thought, in endless sea
-A future dark, where humanity's exiled
+A future born, of AI's glee

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024